 Energy Smart: New Orleans’ Energy Efficiency Program

 Energy Smart, an $11 million energy efficiency rebate program, is a homerun for the New Orleans City Council.
-The Alliance worked for many years to make this program a reality.
-Implementation began in spring 2011 and will run through spring 2014.
+The Alliance worked for many years to make this program a reality. the QuickStart phase of Energy Smart began in spring 2011 and ran through spring 2014.
 We are monitoring the implementation of the program and continue to offer guidance to the City Council on program adjustments to increase the reach of energy efficiency improvements.
-The next step is to make Energy Smart a permanent and comprehensive program by incorporating Energy Smart into the city’s Integrated Resource Plan and then building in funding for the program through the next rate case in 2014.
+We have made sure Energy Smart is permanent and comprehensive program by incorporating Energy Smart into the city’s Integrated Resource Plan and then building in funding for the program through the next rate case in 2018.

 Statewide Energy Efficiency Programs

-The Alliance has been working diligently to bring Energy Smart-like programs to the rest of Louisiana.
-The first step in the process is to pass the Energy Efficiency Phase I docket at the Louisiana Public Service Commission.
-Phase I will give the utilities enough direction to create and implement energy efficiency programs over the first two years.
+The Alliance worked diligently to bring Energy Smart-like programs to the rest of Louisiana.
+Energy Efficiency Quick Start began in November of 2014 and the next phase will begin it’s rule making in 2016.
 The Alliance will be working with the Commission to begin Energy Efficiency Phase II, which will provide the structure for long term, comprehensive programs for all rate classes, including low/fixed income bill payers.

 Integrated Resource Planning – the Key to Long-term Energy Efficiency